orcwg/cra-hub/inventory.md

 _Note: the description of each resource has been generated using a large language model and verified for accuracy.
 See [Annex I - LLM Usage][LLM usage] below for the prompts and tools used._

+## Status of this document

+This is a draft document and may be updated, replaced or obsoleted at any time.
+It is inappropriate to cite this document as other than a work in progress.
+Publication of this document as a draft does not imply endorsement by the Eclipse Foundation, Open Regulatory Working Group Members, or contributors.

 ## Table of Content

 * [1.
 Principles of security resilience][Section 1]